TechnicallyAustin/battleship/README.md

 }
 Page(){
     Create
+    Content(){
+        header -- appends header content and elements to header main -- appends main content and elements to main footer -- appends footer content and elements to footer shipContent -- appends ship Cards to Ship container }
 }

-Content(){
-    header -- appends header content and elements to header main -- appends main content and elements to main footer -- appends footer content and elements to footer }

 Events(){
     boardEvents -- contains event listeners for the board events